ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Spouse.md

   - I wish she is mild and kind.

   - I wish she is positive and vigorous.
-  - I wish she has a good physiognomy.

   - I wish she is smart and thoughtful.
-  - I wish she has a clear understanding of life.

 <!--  -->
 - Distance and location